 Sport: Alessandro Grassani, Italy, for the collection Boxing Against Violence: The Female Boxers Of Goma

 Still Life: Nicolas Gaspard & Pauline Baert, France, for the series Yuck

-Nadav Kander, whose photographic career has visible he shoot the whole thing from snapshots of celebrities and presidents via to his Prix Pictet-prevailing collection the Yangtze – The Long River, changed into presented the Outstanding Contribution to Photography prize.
-Previous recipients of the accolade consist of Candida Höfer, Martin Parr, Eve Arnold, and Elliot Erwitt.
+Nadav Kander, whose photographic career has been visible, shoots the whole thing from snapshots of celebrities and presidents via his Prix Pictet-prevailing collection, the Yangtze – The Long River, changed into presented the Outstanding Contribution to Photography prize.
+Previous accolade recipients consist of Candida Höfer, Martin Parr, Eve Arnold, and Elliot Erwitt.